tastypear/llama-cpp-oai-like-server/README.md

 # llama-cpp-oai-like-server

-### English introduction
+### Introduction

-A small improvement to `llama.cpp/examples/server/api_like_OAI.py` to support more conversation formats.
+This repository introduces a minor enhancement to `llama.cpp/examples/server/api_like_OAI.py` aimed at expanding support for various chat formats.

-`llama.cpp-python` supports setting the chat template by `--chat_format`, but there are always some models whose chat format is not in the supported list.
-According to the author's design, you need to modify the code to be compatible with the new format.
+`llama.cpp-python` allows the customization of the chat template through the `--chat_format` option.
+However, certain models may not have their chat formats included in the provided list of supported formats.
+In accordance with the author's design, code modifications are necessary to ensure compatibility with new formats.

-In an update in December 2023, llama.cpp/server fixed the Unicode garbled problem. llama.cpp provides `api_like_OAI.py` to convert the original interface into an OpenAI compatible format.
-So I added `--chat-format` to it.
-You can set more templates in `chat_format.toml`.
+In a December 2023 update, llama.cpp/server resolved the Unicode garbled problem.
+The repository includes `api_like_OAI.py`, which serves to convert the original interface into a format compatible with OpenAI.
+As part of this adaptation, I introduced the `--chat-format` option.
+Users can define additional templates in the `chat_format.toml` file.

-For example:
+Here's an example of usage:

 ```bash
 ./server -m minichat-3b.q8_0.gguf
 python api_like_OAI.py --chat-format minichat-uncensored
 ```
 Yes, you can use prompt injection to jailbreak.
 For specific examples, please refer to `chat_format.toml`

 ---